Disclaimer: Not investment advice.

 Crypto will never run-out of interesting news and stories.
-To start off, South Korea then Thailand ban trading of memecoins and outright useless tokens.
+To start off, South Korea and later Thailand ban trading of memecoins and outright useless tokens.
 This is the regulation I fully support; it is not acceptable that we have scamcoin, cumrocket, more dogcoins trying to replicate Doge's success, etc.

 The shutting down of crypto-miners in China continue to escalate as it spread to Yunnan province.
 On the other hand, El Salvador, the first country to declare Bitcoin as legal tender signals they'll be mining Bitcoin using Geothermal energy.

 Glassnode Insights - Bitcoin and Ethereum on-chain transactions fell.
 I checked my cold wallet and found that if I swap coins/token using the Ethereum network, the fee is now roughly £4-£5 which was as high as £18 last week.
 De-Fi also showed similar trend.
 The number of daily Uniswap trade transactions has fallen by 28% since peaking in mid-May suggesting a slowing of demand for tokens.